Email: Board of Education

 Mary and her husband, Rani, have four daughters, one OHS graduate, and 3 more that will surely follow in their sister’s footsteps.
 Rani is a PM&R physician and specializes in brain injury.
 Their favorite thing to do with their daughters is to travel and discover new places.
 She currently serves as President to the Board.
 Her term of office expires December 31, 2026.

 Melanie C. Lynn ( Email Mrs. Lynn )

 Melanie C. Lynn and her husband, Wayne, are the proud parents of three (3) Okemos Public School graduates.
 They have resided in the Okemos community for nine (9) years.

 Melanie received her BS in Electrical Engineering from Clemson University (Clemson, South Carolina) and her MBA/Operations Management from the University of South Carolina (Columbia, South Carolina).
 She is employed with the Board of Water and Light as an Electrical Engineer/Project Manager.

-Melanie was appointed to the Okemos Board of Education on October 28, 2010 and she was subsequently elected to serve in 2011.
-Her term of office expires December 31, 2020.
+Melanie was appointed to the Okemos Board of Education on October 28, 2010, and she was subsequently elected to serve in 2011, 2016, and 2020.
+She currently serves as a Trustee to the board.
+Her term of office expires December 31, 2024.